 Do You Have Big Hands Or Small Hands?

-While the size of your hands plays a much bigger role in deciding between the interlock and overlap grips, it also makes a difference in the size of the grip you will need on your golf clubs.
-Since most grips come in a variety of sizes, we recommend finding the best golf grips for you game based on other characteristics of your game and then finding the size that is best for you.
+While the hand size plays a much bigger role in deciding between the interlock and overlap grips, it also makes a difference in the size of the grip you will need on your golf clubs.
+Since most grips come in a variety of sizes, we recommend finding the best golf club grips for your game based on other characteristics of your game and then finding the size that is best for you.

 If you're not sure what size grip you need, don't be afraid to ask your local golf professional.
 We have included the chart below to give you a starting point!